Meet the Festival Orchestra Musicians

 Principal Piano

-Lawrence Loeber, Principal Piano & Harpsichord (February & March), is in his twenty-second season as Principal Piano for The Phoenix Symphony.
+Lawrence Loeber, Principal Piano & Celeste, is in his twenty-second season as Principal Piano for The Phoenix Symphony.
 He has appeared as piano soloist in works by Gershwin and Saint-Saëns, as harpsichord soloist in Bach’s Brandenburg Concertos, and as kazoo soloist in Michael Dougherty’s March of the Metro.
 Larry has also soloed for Ballet Arizona in Stravinsky’s Five Movements for Piano and Orchestra.
 In 2010, he performed Gershwin’s Rhapsody in Blue with the Festival Orchestra.
 Larry holds degrees in Music and German from Case Western Reserve/Cleveland Institute.
 While working on his master’s in Chinese Linguistics at The Ohio State University, he continued piano studies and worked as coach/accompanist in the opera department.
 He is Music Director and pianist at the Congregational Church of the Valley, and maintains a private studio.
-Now in his sixteenth year at Arizona Musicfest, he also serves as rehearsal pianist for the Festival Chorus.
-Mr. Loeber is generously sponsored by Doug and Mollie LeFevre.
+This is his eighteenth year at Arizona Musicfest.